VARICOSE VEINS

 Venous Doppler is the gold standard in diagnosis of varicose veins.
 In simple words it is the sonography of the veins in leg which tells your doctor about the exact level and extent of fault in your veins.
 It also helps to ensure that the deep veins are patent (open) since an obstructed deep vein system is a contraindication for varicose veins laser treatment.
 It is better to get this test done from the radiologist who is a part of your doctor’s team – it helps in vein mapping and better planning of treatment.

 EVLT is endovenous laser treatment of varicose veins.
-Under sonography guidance, laser fibre is passed in the faulty vein.
-Using the latest 1470 nm diode laser laser energy is applied to the vein internally (around 60 to 70 joules/cm).This causes the vein to obliterate, fibrose and eventually disappear (over a period of 3 months).
-As a result of the faulty vein getting obliterated, there is no stasis of blood in the legs.
-The blood circulation is taken care by rest of the normal superficial veins and the deep venous sustem.
-This leads to cessation/ improvement of symptoms.
+Under sonography guidance, laser fibre is passed in the diseased vein.
+1470 nm diode laser energy is applied to the vein internally (around 60 to 70 joules/cm).This causes the vein to obliterate, fibrose and eventually disappear.
+As a result of the diseased vein getting obliterated, there is no stasis of blood in the legs.
+The blood circulation is taken care of by rest of the normal superficial veins and the deep venous system.

 - Painless